davidrosenberg/mlcourse/course-faq.md

 # Frequently Asked Questions and Useful Notes

+## In AdaBoost, what happens if a base classifier gets 0 weighted training error?
+There is definitely a "gotcha" in the AdaBoost algorithm.
+What happens if a base classifier can get 0 weighted error on the training set?
+Then the recipe for the weight on that classifier gives infinity, which is no good.
+The important thing to notice is that, if a base classifier can get 0 weighted training error, then the same classifier will also get 0 [unweighted] training error, since the weights are always greater than zero.
+Thus if we're ever going to get a 0 for weighted error, it's going to happen in the first round of boosting.
+If that happens, you just stop boosting and your final classifier is the base classifier that did perfect classification.

 ## What are reasonable stopping conditions for our minimization procedures?
 If the goal is to minimize a differentiable and convex function, we can run until the norm of our gradient is below some threshold, since we know the